Bronstein, Gewirtz & Grossman, LLC Notifies Cerence Inc. (CRNC) Investors of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, March 1, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Cerence Inc. ("Cerence" or the "Company") (NASDAQ: CRNC) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Cerence securities between February 8, 2021 and February 4, 2022, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/crnc.
+NEW YORK, March 03, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Cerence Inc. (“Cerence” or the “Company”) ( CRNC) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Cerence securities between February 8, 2021 and February 4, 2022, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/crnc.

 This class action seeks to recover damages against Defendants for alleged violations of the Securities Exchange Act of 1934 (the “Exchange Act”).